mikelee1313/CheckUpdate-SQLAlias/README.md

 # CheckorUpdateSQLAlias.ps1
-This script will read a list of servers and update the SQL Alias registry keys from within the 32bit and 64bit hives.
+This script will read a list of servers and check, update or create new SQL Alias registry keys from within the 32bit and 64bit hives.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client\ConnectTo
 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSSQLServer\Client\ConnectTo